Wojmik/Base128/README.md

 ![Example signed -283 output](/Documentation/Example%20signed%20-283%20output.png)

 As before, less significant byte is serialized first.
 Seven bits are stored to the output and red bit is set – indicates this is not the last byte.
-Then next tree significant bits are stored, rest space is filed with last significant bit (as were said before – this is technique to expand type without changing value) and red bit is set to zero – there will be no other bytes.
+Then next three significant bits are stored, rest space is filed with last significant bit (as were said before – this is technique to expand type without changing value) and red bit is set to zero – there will be no other bytes.

 #### long 83 example